-- Reflective tape that is dirty or missing prevents motorists from seeing the truck, especially if it is parked on the side of the road after dark.
+- Reflective dirty or missing tape prevents motorists from seeing the truck, especially if it is parked on the side of the road after dark.

 - Drivers cannot see parked trucks along the roadside shoulder because there is no lighting.

-- There were no flares or warning signs indicating that the truck was parked along the roadside, as required by law.
+- No flares or warning signs indicated that the truck was parked along the roadside, as required by law.